mikematics22800/Cryptomatics/README.md

-This is a React app that displays real time crypto stats and trends.
-You can view it at https://mikemedina22800.github.io/Cryptomatics/.
+ A React app that displays real time crypto stats and trends.
+Data is fetched from [Coinranking API](https://rapidapi.com/Coinranking/api/coinranking1).
+You can view the app [here](https://mikemedina22800.github.io/Cryptomatics/).